Can you live a healthy, balanced life at UMass Amherst? Absolutely! But that doesn't mean it's always easy.

-Confidential services include crisis intervention, short-term and intermittent psycho-therapy for individuals, couples and families, support and therapy groups, psychological assessment, behavioral medicine, psychiatric services and eating disorders consultations.
+Confidential services include crisis intervention, short-term psychotherapy for individuals, couples and families, support and therapy groups, psychological assessment, behavioral medicine, psychiatric services and eating disorders consultations.

 Our staff also provides consultation and education for the campus and surrounding communities.
 CCPH's suicide prevention experts offer free trainings for the campus community.